bleonheart/Lilia/documentation/docs/libraries/lia.database.md

 **Purpose**

 Returns a deferred that resolves once tables are fully created.
+If tables are already loaded, it resolves immediately.
 Useful for awaiting setup in async code.

 **Parameters**